itpp-labs/odoo-development/docs/dev/pos/add_field.rst

 Add new field in the model of POS module
 ========================================

-For add new field in POS modules necessary in models.js override PosModel in the parent models which we take from "point_of_sale.models".
+To add new field in POS modules necessary in models.js override PosModel in the parent models which we take from "point_of_sale.models".
 For example:

 .. code-block:: js